cloudetm/microservices/32-command-line/01-books/01-the-linux-command-line/04-shell-scripts/27-flow-control/05-arithmetic-truth-test.md

 ```
 #!/bin/bash

-# test-integer2: evaluate the value of an integer
+# test-integer: evaluate the value of an integer

 INT=-5